 The project management platform that we were working on was enterprise-level software.
 It based on a well-established algorithm to perform an optimal schedule for different types of project environments.
-However, to provide scheduling solutions at a much granular level, the SaaS product was going through a major overhaul in terms of new functionality for existing solutions.
+However, to provide scheduling solutions at a much granular level, the product was going through a major overhaul in terms of new functionality for existing solutions.
 Also, we had to revamp the UI to make it more user-friendly.

-The main challenge was to get early feedback for the new functionality from existing customers for quick SaaS product enrichment.
-Simultaneously, it was also necessary to give the SaaS product to a wide variety of potential customers for initial trials.
+The main challenge was to get early feedback for the new functionality from existing customers for quick product enrichment.
+Simultaneously, it was also necessary to give the product to a wide variety of potential customers for initial trials.
 This was to get them on-board for long-term engagement and provide scheduling solutions based on their needs.

 Since every organization’s business model is different, the task management and execution could be different.
 Engineers design these platforms in a way to make customization is easy for end-users.
 Moreover, the platform should be easily customizable for different customer environments.
-In one common time frame, multiple customers are going to use the platform to create portfolios for their organizations, which will hold very sensitive information for data related to the businesses.
+In one common time frame, multiple customers are going to use the platform to create portfolios for their organizations, which will hold very sensitive data specific to the businesses.